 - 10% applies to the first MNT 6 billion of annual taxable income.

 - If annual taxable income exceeds MNT 6 billion, the tax shall be MNT 600 million plus 25% of income exceeding MNT 6 billion.

 However, the income described in the chart below is excluded when determining the annual taxable income and is taxed at different tax rates on a gross basis:

 |Source of income||Applicable tax rate (%)|

 |Sale of rights (e.g. mining licences, special activity licences, and other rights granted by the authorised organisations for conducting specific activities)||10|

-Additionally, 5% tax will apply on interest income of an investor who purchased debt instruments of a local entity (not holding mineral resources, oil exploration, and mining special licences) traded in local and international stock markets.
+A special 5% tax rate will apply on dividend and interest income of an investor who purchased debt instruments or shares of a local entity (not holding mineral resources, oil exploration, and mining special licences) traded in local and international stock markets.